 Attack primary target and a secondary target with the lowest health.
 This attack cannot be Blocked and is Unavoidable for the primary target, and ignores Taunt and Stealth for the secondary target.

-Attack primary target equal to the number of other targets, multiplied by two.
+Attack primary target a number of times equal to the number of other targets, multiplied by two.
 Attack all other targets two times.
 Then, attack all targets once.

-Kaine webs up the primary target, and swings him around in a circle twice, using him as a battering ram against all other targets, and then smashing the primary target against the ground, dealing one last damage to all targets.
+Kaine webs up the primary target, and swings him around in a circle twice, using him like a ball-and-chain against all other targets, and then smashing the primary target against the ground, dealing one last damage to all targets.

 Killer & Murderer